 PWAs offer several benefits over traditional native apps, including faster load times, lower data usage, and increased engagement.
 They can be added to the home screen like a native app, and they offer a seamless experience that blurs the line between web and native apps.

-PWAs represent a significant shift in the way we build and use web applications, and they are rapidly gaining popularity among developers and users alike.
+PWAs represent a significant shift in the way we build and use web apps, and they are rapidly gaining popularity among developers and users alike.

 What are the advantages and disadvantages of web applications?